Lack of large-angle TT correlations persists in WMAP and Planck: Temperature two-point angular correlation function

 At high-$\ell$, observed deviations from Gaussianity agree with the amount of non-Gaussianity expected from the non-linear contributions of gravitational lensing \citep{Planck-R1-XXIV}.
-However, at low-$\ell$, there are statistically significant anomalies in the temperature map, such as the alignments of multipoles and the hemispherical asymmetry \citep{CHSS-Planck-R1-alignments,Planck-R1-XXIII}, that are evidence of correlations among the $\alm$ and the $\Cl$, and thus contradict the assumption of Gaussian-random statistically isotropic $\alm$.
+However, at low-$\ell$, there are statistically significant anomalies in the temperature map, such as the alignments of multipoles and the hemispherical power asymmetry \citep{CHSS-Planck-R1-alignments,Planck-R1-XXIII}, that are evidence of correlations among the $\alm$ (for different values of $\ell$ and $m$), and thus contradict the assumption of Gaussian-random statistically isotropic $\alm$.
 This suggests that the physics underlying the observed sky cannot be characterized solely by the $\Cl$, the statistical quantities prescribed by the canonical model; unless these anomalies are unfortunate `flukes', other statistical tools are not just interesting but necessary.
-The question is which are the right ones.
-The answer clearly depends on the physics underlying the anomalies.
+The difficultly comes in identifying which are the appropriate ones.
+The resolution clearly depends on the physics underlying the anomalies.
 At least until that physics is established, multiple approaches will need to be explored.